Steelers QB Dwayne Haskins killed in auto accident

 ”Dwayne was a talented young man who had a long life ahead of him,” Rivera said in a release. ”This is a very sad time and I am honestly at a loss for words.
 I know I speak for the rest of our team in saying he will be sorely missed.
 Our entire team is sending our heartfelt condolences and thoughts and prayers to the Haskins family at this time.”

-Ohio State posted a photo of Haskins on its Twitter feed.
-It read: “Leader.
+Ohio State posted a photo of Haskins on its Twitter feed, topped by the description ”Leader.
 Legend.
 Forever a Buckeye.”

+At Ohio State, Haskins set single-season records for touchdowns passing with 50 and yards passing with 4,831.
+He was the 2019 Rose Bowl MVP as the Buckeyes went 13-1.

+Ohio State coach Ryan Day, who was the quarterbacks coach during Haskins’ final season at the school, called Haskins’ death ”beyond tragic.”

 ”The world lost a great person today,” Steelers star T.J.
 Watt posted on Twitter. ”When Dwayne first walked into the locker room I could tell he was an upbeat guy.
 He was always making people smile, never taking life for granted.”

 Tomlin and general manager Kevin Colbert both praised Haskins for his improvement since joining the team, and the Steelers re-signed him to a one-year deal as a restricted free agent in March.
-He was expected to compete with Rudolph and Mitch Trubisky for a spot.
+He was expected to compete with Rudolph and Trubisky at training camp.

 ”Dwayne meant so much to so many people,” Steelers defensive lineman Cameron Heyward posted on Twitter. ”His smile was infectious and he was a guy you wanted to be around.
 We are all in shock about losing him.
 We are going to miss the heck out of him as well.
 We lost you way too early.
 Luckily I got a chance to get to know you.
 RIP DH.”